-Join Christopher Brooks for an in-depth discussion in this video Setting up a basic session for video, part of Film Scoring with Pro Tools.
+Join Christopher Brooks for an in-depth discussion in this video Setting up a basic session for video, part of Pro Tools: Filmscoring.

 Pro Tools 8 gives the user the flexibility to work in a variety of sample rates and bit depths.
 Choosing these options is based on several factors.
 Choose a Sample Rate based on both your desires and the project delivery requirements.
 The standard in film and television is 48k with either a 16 or 24 bit depth.
 I suggest always working in 24 as the truncation, if necessary, is easy and the added resolution in the processing is advantageous.